MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 > [!NOTE]
 > This article covers agent tasks in agent-based extensions.
 For information on server tasks/server-based extensions, checkout the [Server Task GitHub Documentation](https://github.com/Microsoft/azure-pipelines-tasks/blob/master/docs/authoring/servertaskauthoring.md).

-## Preparation and required setup for this tutorial
+## Prerequisites

-To create extensions for Azure DevOps, you need the following prerequisite software and tools:
+To create extensions for Azure DevOps, you need the following software and tools:

 - An **organization** in Azure DevOps, more information can be found [here](https://visualstudio.microsoft.com/products/visual-studio-team-services-vs.aspx)
 - **A text editor**.
 For many of the tutorials, we used **Visual Studio Code**, which provides intellisense and debugging support and can be downloaded [here](https://code.visualstudio.com/).
 - The latest version of **node**, which can be downloaded [here](https://nodejs.org/en/download/).

-  But note that the production Environment only uses [Node10](http://blog.majcica.com/2018/12/04/node10-provider-available-for-agent-v2-144-0/) or Node6 (by using the `"Node"` in the `"execution"` object instead of `Node10`).
+  The production Environment only uses [Node10](http://blog.majcica.com/2018/12/04/node10-provider-available-for-agent-v2-144-0/) or Node6 (by using the `"Node"` in the `"execution"` object instead of `Node10`).
 - **Typescript Compiler** 2.2.0 or greater, which can be downloaded [here](https://www.npmjs.com/package/typescript)
     <a name="cli" />
 - **TFS Cross Platform Command Line Interface (tfx-cli)** to package your extensions.